-According to Hindu mythology, Lord Krishna visited his sister Subhadra on this day after slaying the demon Narakasura.
-Subhadra welcomed Krishna warmly by applying tilaka on his forehead and putting garlands around his neck.
-She offered him sweets and then prayed for the long life of her brother.
+The Hindu mythological scriptures describe that after defeating the demon Narakasura, Lord Krishna paid a visit to his sister Subhadra on this day.
+Subhadra greeted Krishna warmly by applying tilak to his brow and garlands around his neck.
+She gave him sweets and then prayed for her brother’s long life.

 Story of Yama and Yami

 Another legend described in Hindu mythology states that Lord Yama paid a long-awaited visit to his sister, Yami, on this day.
 Yami was overjoyed and lavished him with Aarti and garlands, as well as a vermilion tilak on his forehead.
 She then treated him to a lavish feast prepared by Yami herself out of love for her brother.
 Yama spent the entire day with his sister in happiness and declared that if a brother visited his sister on this day, he would be blessed with long life, happiness, and prosperity.

 In 2023, Bhai Dooj will be observed on Wednesday, 26th October 2022.

 Bhai Dooj Aparahna Timing: 01:12 PM to 03:27 PM on 26 October 2022

 Dwitiya Tithi Commences: 02:42 PM on 26 October 2022

 Dwitiya Tithi Concludes: 12:45 PM on 27 October 2022

 Bhai Dhooj Rituals and Pooja Vidhi

 Bhai Dhooj is similar to Raksha Bandhan